Last Updated on 23rd July 2020

 Once the IVA has been accepted by your creditors, charges and additional interest will freeze.
 Creditors will also be unable to demand payments from you during the IVA.
 The agreed debt is then paid monthly to the insolvency practitioner who will then pay your creditors, whilst deducting their own fee.

-If there’s any remaining debt once the period of time for the IVA has passed, it is usually written off.
+If there’s any remaining debt once the period of time for the IVA has passed, it’s usually written off.
 At the end of the IVA, you no longer owe creditors any money.
 The record of the IVA is then officially removed from the Insolvency Register.

 Can I get a mortgage after an IVA?

 The short answer is yes, it is possible to get a mortgage after an IVA.
 Although you may not be considered for the lowest mortgage rates, specialist lenders may still be able to offer some competitive rates.

 Getting a mortgage after an IVA isn’t a straightforward process.
-Going straight to a high street lender can result in you being declined, especially if the IVA is still active.
+Applying with a high street lender can result in you being declined, especially if your IVA is still active.
 The main issue here is that an IVA will show up on your credit file.
 One of the main areas a lender will investigate during their assessment is your credit report.
 Lenders will consider you to be high risk due to your IVA.
-Having an IVA can heavily influence a lender’s decision on mortgage approval.
+Having an IVA can heavily influence a lender’s decision on whether to approve you for a mortgage.

 In order to obtain a mortgage after an IVA, you may have to seek a specialist lender.
 Specialist lenders can offer mortgages to borrowers who are in an active IVA or have had a past IVA.
 Although you may be approved a mortgage, you may have to pay higher interest rates as well as having to pay a larger deposit.

 Every mortgage application varies, therefore lenders assess each case individually, so there isn’t one correct answer for everyone.
 You may be offered some great rates without needing a large deposit.
-Mortgage approval depends on your financial circumstances and what you hope to gain in terms of your mortgage.
+Mortgage approval depends on your financial circumstances and what you hope to gain from your mortgage.
 If you’re still unsure, you can ask our expert mortgage advisors a question.